 - BR-1.
 The Contractor shall keep construction activities under surveillance, management, and control to minimize interference with and disturbance to fish and wildlife. - BR-2.
-Construction shall occur between September 15 and April 15, outside the breeding season for birds. - BR-3.
+Construction activities shall occur between September 15 and April 15, outside the breeding season for most birds that occur in the area and the majority of the least tern and Ridgway's rail breeding seasons.

+- BR-3.
 Pre- and post-sediment removal vegetation surveys would be performed to document acreage of habitat impacted by construction activities.
-The project area would be monitored for six months after construction to evaluate the reestablishment of Marsh vegetation.
-If vegetation does not adequately reestablish, planting would be performed in appropriate areas. - BR-4.
-After project completion, the least tern island would be weeded and managed for 6 months to maintain a level of vegetative cover suitable for tern nesting (no more than 5 to 15 percent native cover). - BR-5.
-When accessing the tern island, metal plates may be placed on the island slope to avoid discing pickleweed and support re-establishment after project completion.
+The project area would be monitored for six months after construction to evaluate the reestablishment of Marsh vegetation in areas disturbed by the project.
+If vegetation does not adequately re-establish, native planting would be performed in appropriate areas. - BR-4.
+Prior to the 2018 least tern breeding season (i.e., before April 15, 2018) the Corps will prepare the least tern island for nesting by removing weeds and limiting native vegetation cover to less than 15%. - BR-5.
+When accessing the tern island, metal plates may be placed on the island slope to avoid discing pickleweed and support re-establishment after project completion. - BR-6.

-- BR-6.
 Any staging and access areas would be restored after construction is complete.
 The staging and access areas would be monitored and weeded, as needed, for six months after construction to evaluate the re-establishment of vegetation in those areas.
 If vegetation is not properly re-establishing, re-planting would be performed. - BR-7.
 Visual pre-sediment removal eelgrass and caulerpa (invasive aquatic plant species) surveys would be performed at low tide in the Marsh to document presence/absence and extent of these species.
 The Corps would mitigate for losses to eelgrass in coordination with NMFS.
 If caulerpa is found in the Marsh, the Corps would coordinate further with NMFS. - BR-8.
-Construction activities would be monitored regularly by a qualified biologist. - BR-9.
+Construction activities would be monitored daily by a qualified biologist to ensure there are no unanticipated impacts to federally listed species.
+No construction shall occur within 300 feet of an active Ridgway's rail nest site. - BR-9.
+Sediment removal will only occur in areas with sediments compatible for placement on the tern island, as determined by sediment sampling completed in 2016 and approved by the Southern California Dredge Materials Management Team. - BR-10.
 The fence replacement area along the tern island slopes would be monitored and weeded for six months after construction to evaluate re-establishment of pickleweed.
-If pickleweed is not properly re-establishing, replanting would be performed. - BR-10.
-A three-foot buffer will be provided between vegetated banks in the project area and the sediment removal footprint to preserve mudflat habitat for foraging birds.
+If pickleweed is not properly re-establishing, replanting would be performed. - BR-11.
+A three-foot buffer will be provided between vegetated banks in the project area and the sediment removal footprint to preserve mudflat habitat for Ridgway's rail.